masihfathi/shell-learning/Readme.md

 # Shell scrtpt learning
-* Include diffrent sections
-* How to comment in shell
+* How to comment
-* Condtions and Loops in shell
+* Condtions and Loops
 * Array
 * Grep
 * Functions